Psychedelic/nft-marketplace/docs/service.md

 ### Listing NFT for direct buy -> `makeListing`

-to create a listing that is available for direct buy, the nft must be deposited before the listing will go though.
+To create a listing that is available for direct buy, the nft's operator must be set to the marketplace canister

 ```

 call approve on crowns canister for marketplace on token
-call depositNFT on marketplace canister
 call makeListing with direct_buy = true

 ```